 How Long Do King Cobras Live?

-King cobras live anywhere between 12 – 20 years in the wild.
+King cobras live anywhere between 12 and 20 years in the wild.
 However, they are believed to live longer in captivity owing to a regular supply of quality food, safety from potential predators, and meticulous care, resulting in a higher quality of life.

 Discover the "Monster" Snake 5X Bigger than an Anaconda